jlimadev/aws-certification-cloud-practitioner-notes/notes/account-billing-support/README.md

 - Up to 66% discount compared to On-Demand
 - Regardless of Family, Region, size, OS, tenancy, compute options
 - Compute Options: EC2, Fargate, Lambda

+## AWS Compute Optimizer

+AWS Compute Optimizer is a service to help save costs of compute services by analyzing the use of each one of them (using machine learning) and sending us recommendations of improvement.

+- Helps you choose optimal configurations and right-size your workloads (over/under provisioned)
+- Uses Machine Learning to analyze your resources’ configurations and their utilization CloudWatch metrics
+- Supported resources: EC2 instances, EC2 Auto Scaling Groups, EBS volumes and Lambda functions
+- Lower your costs by up to 25%
+- Recommendations can be exported to S3

 ## Billing and Costing Tools